Wyoming Fires

 Key Fires:

-• Sandpiper Fire: Located northeast of Casper, this fire has burned approximately 6,200 acres.
-It has been driven by high winds and fueled by critically dry grasses and sagebrush.
+- Sandpiper Fire: Located in Converse and Natrona counties near Glenrock, this fire has burned 6,287 acres.
+It has been fueled primarily by dry grasses and timber.

-• Porcupine Creek Fire: Located near Wright, this fire has burned 2,542 acres and previously prompted evacuations for the town of Wright.
-It is fueled by critically dry cured vegetation and timber.
-Firefighters continue to monitor the area to prevent further spread.
+- Porcupine Creek Fire: Located in Campbell County, this fire burned 2,490 acres and previously caused evacuations for the town of Wright.
+It was also driven by dry grasses and timber.

 Weather and Wind Warnings